DatabaseCleaner/database_cleaner/README.markdown

 ### Additional ActiveRecord options for Truncation

 The following options are available for ActiveRecord's `:truncation` strategy _only_ for MySQL and Postgres.
+You set them the same as the other truncation options above (e.g. `DatabaseCleaner.strategy = :truncation, {:pre_count => true}`).

 * `:pre_count` - When set to `true` this will check each table for existing rows before truncating it.
 This can speed up test suites when many of the tables to be truncated are never populated.
 Defaults to `:false`.
 (Also, see the section on [What strategy is fastest?](#what-strategy-is-fastest))
 * `:reset_ids` - This only matters when `:pre_count` is used, and it will make sure that a tables auto-incrementing id is reset even if there are no rows in the table (e.g. records were created in the test but also removed before DatabaseCleaner gets to it).
 Defaults to `true`.